-Environmental consultants and managers are in demand in diverse sectors, and advise businesses on ways to reduce their environmental repercussions as well as develop and oversee impact reduction strategies.
-In a nutshell, their primary purpose is to ensure that companies comply with legislation and act as a liaison with regulatory agencies.
+Environmental consultants and managers are in demand in diverse sectors, and advise businesses on ways to reduce their environmental repercussions, as well as develop and oversee impact reduction strategies.
+In a nutshell, their primary purpose is to ensure that companies comply with the current legislation and act as a liaison with regulatory agencies.

-Large corporates committed to being eco-friendly often hire environmental officers to conduct eco-office audits and run workshops and training.
+Large corporations committed to being eco-friendly often hire environmental officers to conduct eco-office audits, as well as run workshops and training for their employees.
 Private consultancy firms are also often hired to conduct third-party Environmental Impact Assessment (EIA) on projects where manufacturing factories need to monitor and reduce emissions and waste.

-Outside of the private sector, the government employs environmental officers to monitor and enforce regulations to ensure a healthy environment for all, and they are usually responsible for conducting inspections, collecting samples, writing reports and ensuring regulations are followed.
+Outside of the private sector, the government employs environmental officers to monitor and enforce regulations to ensure a healthy environment for all, and they’re typically responsible for conducting inspections, collecting samples, writing reports and ensuring that regulations are followed.
 There are also a number of research institutions that conduct independent studies on the climate, monitor the environment and propose new programmes and policies that protect the environment.

 Graduate hopefuls looking to work in this industry will soon face the reality that some duties can be similar to that of a scientist’s work, such as going to the field, collecting samples, analysing them and interpreting the data to determine if there has been excess emissions or waste, contamination or pollution.
 From there, they may have to produce a report or present their findings, and come up with a plan to mitigate the environmental impact.